 CIOs are often a company's last line of defense when it comes to technology spending, and figuring out where or how much to invest in Web services is hardly a clear-cut decision.
 Douglas Lynn, vice president of executive directions with Stamford, Conn.-based analyst firm Meta Group and host of the recent Meta webcast Web services for CIOs, recently spoke with SearchWebServices.com about Web services-related challenges that CIOs face.

 Lynn: Bleeding means you've got to accept a high degree of risk.
 You'll probably do this once and throw it out because someone will come along and productize the functionality that you've had to code yourself.
-You also have to understand the
+You also have to understand the exposure to the business in terms of what it means to rapidly externalize information with Web services.

 Leading edge means you've got a plan to deal with most of the technology; you've probably mapped out business processes and tied them to typical IT applications and services, and you've got your decision mapped out pretty well.
 Therefore, you've defined the risk-reward potential.
 There's that typical uncertainly though, just because [of] the risk of failure in execution.